-Urban armed groups, especially criminal gangs, are a growing threat to peace and economic growth in cities across the world.
+Urban armed groups, especially criminal gangs, pose a growing threat to peace and economic growth in cities across the world.
 Gangs, mafias, and urban militias have turned large portions of many cities into violent hot spots where government officials and police forces do not go.
 In certain neighborhoods in Latin America and elsewhere, criminal organizations also act as local governing bodies, exerting state-like control over populations that are underserved by the government.

 Despite the prevalence of such “criminal governance” in cities around the world, there is very little information available to policymakers about effective strategies to reduce the influence of urban armed groups.
 Can the state begin to provide everyday governance in place of these unofficial groups, and thereby increase its own legitimacy?

 After five decades of civil war and drug trafficking conflicts, Colombia has made significant improvements in security across the country.
 However, urban gangs remain a threat to state authority in poor and historically underserved areas.
-In Medellín, Colombia’s second largest city, gangs established their power and control in response to an historic lack of government presence and services, as well as the city’s geographic significance to drug trade routes.
+In Medellín, Colombia’s second largest city, gangs established their power and control in response to a historic lack of government presence and services, as well as the city’s geographic significance to drug trade routes.

 In Medellín’s urban core, the state is relatively strong and well-organized, and the city government provides a variety of public services to all corners of the city.
 However, in certain areas of the city’s peripheries, state presence is weak and combos are strong.

-In each sector assigned to the anti-gang intervention, the city government will place a “liaison” who is responsible for advocating for and coordinating government service delivery.
-Liaisons’ roles include (1) routine problem-solving and dispute resolution, (2) coordinating and intensifying delivery of existing city services such as social welfare or maintenance services, and (3) improving community organizations' ability to obtaining public resources.
+In each sector assigned to the intervention, the city government placed a “liaison” who was responsible for advocating for and coordinating government service delivery.
+Liaisons’ roles included (1) routine problem-solving and dispute resolution, (2) coordinating and intensifying delivery of existing city services, such as social welfare or maintenance services, and (3) improving community organizations' ability to obtain public resources.
 Under the status quo, the city government assigns one liaison per 120,000 people.
-In sectors assigned to the anti-gang intervention, the ratio will drop to one liaison per 2,000 people.
+In sectors assigned to the intervention, the ratio dropped to one liaison per 2,000 people.
 The city government also intensified its regular strategies to govern and deliver public services.
 A multi-disciplinary team within the city’s Secretariat of Security worked with other city agencies to deliver tailored services to sectors as requested by liaisons.